-RW: He had a very strong and vivid sense, as the New Testament did, of the reality of evil powers, and Christ’s whole life was a battle with evil.
+RW: He had a strong and vivid sense, as the New Testament did, of the reality of evil powers, and Christ’s whole life was a battle with evil.
 He used to say that evil is essentially parasitic.
 It cannot exist in its own right.
 It can only exist as an attack on what is good, so that God has made this creation to be wonderful and good.
 Somehow the mystery of evil is that there’s this force which attacks and tries to destroy it.
-But Christ has overcome this force.
+But Christ has overcome it.

 Torrance used to use the analogy of two grindstones rubbing against each other.
 One is going one way and the other is going the other, and they’re rubbing sparks off each other.
 One is saying, “I love you” and the other is saying, “No, you don’t,” and that for him was his picture of hell — that God remains love, God has redeemed the whole of creation, and the whole of creation is being renewed.
 The mystery is that some people, as far as we can, according to the Bible (and the Bible is our only authority and guide), have the freedom to say no, and they will say no. They refuse to enter this reality, and so they’re on the outside, the fringe.
-He has a very good understanding of the nature of evil and the powers of evil.
+He has a good understanding of the nature of evil and the powers of evil.

 JMF: The wheels give a great analogy because that’s what happens, is sparks, and it erodes you as you continue to say no to who you are, to your actual identity of who God has made you to be in Christ.
 Yet it is kind of scary to receive something that you’re unfamiliar with.